dngulin/ksi/Documentation~/borrow-checker-at-home.md

 > reassigning local references derived from `[DynSized]` data is not allowed.

-In some cases when mutable access doesn't require resizing any collections, you can mark the method parameter with the `[DynNoResize]` attribute.
+In some cases when mutable access doesn't require resizing any collections, you can mark the method parameter with the [DynNoResizeAttribute](api/T.DynNoResizeAttribute.g.md).
 It will disallow resizing but keep mutable data access.

 ```csharp